zelfix/wifi-lab/README.md

 # EAP Wi-Fi lab
 This lab starts wireless access point (hostap) and dhcp server with WPA2-EAP-PEAP, WPA2-EAP-TTLS and WPA2-EAP-TLS authentication.

-You can install ca.pem certificate to you client device for radius server validation.
+You can install ca.pem certificate to your client device for radius server validation.

 ## Before start

 - Edit the "INTERFACE" variable in the docker-compose.yml file.
 - Disable Wi-Fi interface.

-## Users credentials
+## User credentials

 |  Username 	|   Password  	|
 |:---------:	|:-----------:	|